soofstad/react-oauth2-pkce/README.md

   redirectUri: string  // Required
   // Which scopes to request for the auth token scope?: string  // default: ''
+  // Optional state value.
+Will often make more sense to provide the state in a call to the 'login()' function state?: string // default: null
   // Which URL to call for logging out of the auth provider logoutEndpoint?: string  // default: null
   // Which URL the auth provider should redirect the user to after logout